Bird Feeding Advice

 How can I stop squirrels and larger birds getting at the feeds?

-Of course, you may not be such a fan of squirrels or larger birds and would prefer to deter them completely from getting at your birds food.
+Of course, you may simply prefer to stop them completely from getting at your bird's food.
 We therefore stock squirrel proof bird feeders, as well as feeder cages which should keep the larger birds out.

 How to address the issue of cats